arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 But there are many other types of encounters.

-Each row is a single encounter (patients can have more than one!), and each row is identified by a unique `encounter_id`.
+Each row is a single encounter (a single patient can have more than one encounter!), and each row is identified by a unique `encounter_id`.
 The table contains information about the patient who had the encounter, the time, date, place, duration, admission status, and much more; this also includes canceled visits and no-shows.

 Besides the `encounter` table itself, there several other tables in the encounter domain: